alandtse/MergeMapper/README.md

 #### Unit Testing
 The project comes with built-in support for running unit tests with GTest.
 The build produces an executable with all GTest unit tests; running this executable will run the tests.
-See `test/HitCounterManagerTest.cpp` for an example.
+See `test/HitCounterManager.cpp` for an example.
 GTest is the most widely used unit testing framework with wide support integrated into IDEs, including support by Visual Studio, Visual Studio Code, and CLion.

+You can run the tests from within your IDE to see results in its UI, or simply execute the test executable it builds, called `CommonLibSSESamplePluginTests.exe`.
+CommonLibSSE NG enhances CommonLibSSE to enable the tests to run without being within a Skyrim environment.
+However, some care must be taken.
+As unit tests, and not integration tests, it is important to not exercise code that interacts with the Skyrim runtime.
+Avoid function hooks or calling Skyrim functions.
+Unit tests are best used to test the Skyrim-independent backend to your code, as is done in this sample where the `HitCounterManager` is tested.

 #### DLL Metadata
 This project comes with a `version.rc.in` file which generates metadata for your output.
 This embeds things like your